-The individuals who comprise National First Response could do a lot of things in this world, but we have chosen to be in the restoration business because it fulfills on how we want the world to be – that all individuals and families have an opportunity to live in a comfortable home that provides them peace, security and love.
+The individuals who comprise National First Response could do a lot of things in this world, but we have chosen to be in the restoration business because it fulfills on how we want the world to be – that all individuals and families have an opportunity to live in a comfortable home that provides them peace, security, and love.

 National First Response exists to fully restore the property and lives of those impacted by natural and man-made disasters.

-The company, based in Tempe, Arizona, has experience steady growth since its founding in January 2008.
+The company, based in Tempe, Arizona, has experienced steady growth since its founding in January 2008.
 At its inception, National First Response had just a single truck and just a few air cleaning and drying pieces of equipment.
 Since that time, the company’s staff has steadily grown (which includes specialists in water damage and fire damage restoration), built a fleet of emergency response vehicles, and added thousands of dollars worth of specialized equipment to confront any water- or fire-damaged home, including air scrubbers, air movers, and industrial dehumidifiers.

 Major Disaster Response